 portal-ext.properties file you created earlier.
 All the

-possible properties that can be placed in this file are documented in
+possible properties that can be placed in this file are documented in our

-Log in as the administrative user you created in the setup wizard.
+Now that Liferay DXP is up and running, log in as the administrative user you created in the setup wizard.
 Click the menu icon and then go to Control Panel → Server Administration → Mail, and have your mail credentials ready.